Add9Sus4/Synthesized-Convolution-Reverb/README.md

 ###### Fixing the multithreading

-Obviously, this application in its current state misuses multithreading technology, and memory corruption occurs as a result.
-I am working on learning more about multithreaded applications so I can make the software thread-safe while still ensuring that the main audio callback function is not impeded by any of the other threads performing convolution.
+Right now, there are some issues with threads not being properly terminated when a new impulse is synthesized.
+I believe this might be the cause of some of the glitching mentioned above.
+Threads exit if they are waiting when the impulse is changed; however, if a thread is writing data to the output buffer when the impulse is changed, it will continue to do so even if the impulse changes while this is happening.
+This needs to be fixed - all threads should exit immediately when the impulse is changed, and all output buffers should be reset to prepare for the new impulse and new threads that will be generated.

+I think this can be achieved by making sure that all threads writing data to the output buffer finish doing this before the impulse is resynthesized.
+I'm already tracking the number of threads running at any given time, so I can verify that all threads have finished executing and only then resynthesize the impulse.
+Hopefully this will solve any of the problems that could result from a thread trying to write to a buffer and then having that buffer change size while this is happening (just one example of something that could go wrong, given the current state of the program).

 ###### Fixing the overall structure of the program

 Given the scope of this project, the program should really be a C++ application, not a C application.
 Furthermore, the code is absolutely atrocious, and quite frankly is an insult to everyone who worked to develop the concept of object oriented programming.
 Excerpts from this application could quite readily be pasted into a book on how not to write code.

 However, I plan to redesign the entire application and rewrite it in C++, obeying OOP principles like "don't repeat yourself" and "use the lowest level of scope possible" and other best practices.
 I believe this will make it much easier to identify bugs in the code, and it will make the entire application easier to read and understand, both for me and for anyone else that works on it.

-###### Fixing the clicks, the bursts of noise, and other glitches

-There is no reason why this program has to allow glitches in the audio.
-Plenty of convolution reverb plugins already exist and none of them have that problem, so it's just a matter of identifying the source of glitches and correcting them.
-This might take additional time and knowledge, but eventually
-I will fix these problems.

 ###### Developing the application into a plugin (AU, VST, RTAS, etc)